 So, there I was at the Rio, when I began seeing people walking around in Starfleet uniforms.
 At first, it’s like, that’s weird.
 But when I saw a few more I suspected the Star Trek convention must be in town.

 When I found myself on the elevator with a woman wearing a convention badge (but not a Starfleet uniform) I asked her about it.
 Sure enough, the convention was happening right there at the Rio.
 I’d never been to a Star Trek convention, despite being a long-time fan of the shows.
-(Well, not Enterprise, or really Voyager, but you know.)
+(Well, not Enterprise, but you know.)
 I’ve just never been “that kind of fan.”
 But my new friend gave me a program and told me all about it, and while we were talking, a short guy walked past and said hello to her.
 She was like, “oh, that was one of the actors,” like it’s just an everyday thing to have Aron Eisenberg, Nog from DS9, recognize you in the hallway.
 At that point I decided, okay, I’ve got to at least see what happens at these things.

 Consulting the program, I picked Sunday to attend, so I could catch Sir Patrick Stewart, George Takei, and a panel of Deep Space Nine actors.